Pharmacy Technician/Assistant Career & Education Information

 What Is the Job Outlook?

 The job outlook for pharmacy techs is good.
-Employment is expected to grow by nine percent between 2014 and 2024 (faster than average). **
+Employment is expected to grow by 12 percent between 2016 and 2026 (faster than average). **

 This good outlook is based on the fact that the population of middle-aged and elderly people in the U.S. will increase over that time period.
 In addition, new drugs keep coming onto the market, and more and more people are receiving prescription drug coverage.

 Can a Pharmacy Technician Become a Pharmacist?